 Understanding the metering modes – Evaluative Metering

 The first metering mode is the Evaluative or the Matrix metering.
-This system takes into account the quantity of light that is being reflected across the whole scene and thus calculates the required exposure to make it 18% grey.
+This system takes into account the quantity of light that is being reflected in the whole scene and thus calculates the required exposure to make it 18% gray.

 Spot metering system uses only a tiny bit of the scene for the purpose of metering.
 Spot metering is suitable when faces are involved in a scene and or when you want to highlight a face in a back-lit situation.